pypancsv/pypancsv/docs/quickexamples/index.md

 Such a process would be **so much** copying and pasting into new tabs in Excel.

 ---

 ## Tips for learning more

+**IMPORTANT**:  Never, ever, ever use your company's actual data in an online code editor.
+You have no idea who's collecting what on the other side.
+Always [install a proper "IDE" on your hard drive](http://oracle2salesforce.blogspot.com/2016/12/installing-python-3-on-windows.html){:target="_blank"} before playing with sensitive data in Python.

 Once you practice Python & Pandas enough to understand how the ["output values" of "expressions"](../commonoperations){:target="_blank"} impact the way you can write code, and to have a sense for how easy it is to daisy-chain little CSV-file transformations into bigger ones, and once you save enough sample files of your "practice" work to have a personal quick-reference _(or bookmark this site)_, you will be well on your way to knowing how to write Python+Pandas programs that actually save you more time than opening up Excel and doing the job by hand.

 Don't let your lack of ability to do an _entire_ CSV-handling transformation in Python stop you.
 I often heed [Randall Munroe's advice from XKCD cartoon #1319](https://xkcd.com/1319/){:target="_blank"} and do things in Excel until they become annoying, do the annoying part in Python, then switch back to Excel.

+Believe in yourself, and how much saved-time-in-Excel you're worth!

 In my opinion, you'll get a lot of "bang for your buck" out of Python: